How to Shop Smart and Avoid FAKE Crystals | Genuine Healing Crystals and Stones

 Constant fakes to avoid:

 There are some Crystals and stones that are ALWAYS glass because that’s just what they are and they do not form naturally ever- goldstone, cats eye, and opalite (different than Opal) ARE NOT Crystals or stones and are most commonly made of glass (or occasionally plastic).
+Obsidian is black volcanic glass created by the Earth but colored Obsidian (often seen as blue or green) is simply dyed, manmade glass.

 Glass and plastic being sold as Crystals: